 In the early aughts, Paris Hilton invented a new type of celebrity: famous for being famous.
-Hilton became a regular character in the tabloids in 2001 and was deemed New York’s Leading It Girl, but most of us know Hilton from her stint on The Simple Life, a reality TV show that tracked her and fellow socialite Nicole Richie’s experiences doing manual labour on a farm.
+Hilton became a regular character in the tabloids in 2001 and was deemed New York’s Leading It Girl, but most of us know Hilton from her stint on The Simple Life, a reality TV show that tracked her and fellow socialite Nicole Richie’s experiences doing manual labor on a farm.
 The reality show was, in its own way, an invasion of privacy, but it was a contract Hilton willingly entered into.
 “I basically created this character that was basically what I thought the audience wanted, like, ‘Oh, she’s rich, so she needs to be a spoiled airhead’ — basically what the producers told me to do,” Hilton said during a recent screening of The American Meme, a new documentary that tracks the rise of influencers like Hilton, at the 2018 Tribeca Film Festival.

 A week before The Simple Life debuted in 2003; however, Hilton became associated with a far more damning invasion of privacy than reality TV.
 The tall, blonde heiress who people loved to hate was now the star of a sex tape that leaked on the internet.
 Three years earlier, when Hilton was 19, she and her then-boyfriend Rick Salomon filmed their intimate moments.
 Now, those moments would define her forever.